 Spatial elements

-As the name implies, spatial elements are the tangible parts of a building that can be linked to, or placed in, a particular space.
-Good examples are furniture items, lighting fixtures, water taps, partitions, floor finishes, and so on.
+As the name implies, spatial elements are the tangible parts of a building of infrastructural objects that can be linked to, or placed in, a particular space (in case of buildings), or segment (in case of an infrastructural connections).

 Spatial elements are often part of a system.
 The element ‘water tap’ can for example be seen as a part of the ‘water system’, but spatial elements can also be independent items, such as furniture.